-- i) The significant holdings indicated above are in accordance with the information published on the CNMV's website as of 31 December 2018 and, in some cases, the information provided by the Shareholders. - ii) Mr. Joseph Oughourlian, external director representing significant shareholdings, has stated to the Company that: i) the structure of his indirect stake in the share capital of the Company, through Amber Capital UK LLP, is as declared in the tables of this section A.2 and ii) he controls Amber Capital UK, LLP, which acts as investment manager to Oviedo Holdings Sarl, Amber Active Investors Limited and Amber Global Opportunities Limited. - iii) Adar Macro Fund Ltd. is a company controlled and managed by Adar Capital Partners Ltd., a management company that exercises the voting rights of the shares held by Adar Macro Fund Ltd. in a discretionary manner.
-Adar Capital Partners Ltd is a company wholly owned by Welwel Investments Ltd. which, in turn, is a company wholly owned by Zev Marynberg.
+i) The significant holdings indicated in the tables above are in accordance with the information published on the CNMV's website as of 31 December 2019 and, in some cases, the information provided by the Shareholders.

+ii) Mr. Joseph Oughourlian, external director representing significant shareholdings, has stated to the Company that: i) the structure of his indirect stake in the share capital of the Company, through Amber Capital UK LLP, is as declared in the tables of this section A.2 and ii) he controls Amber Capital UK, LLP, which acts as investment manager to Oviedo Holdings Sarl, Amber Active Investors Limited and Amber Global Opportunities Limited.

+iii) HSBC Bank Plc is owned by HSBC UK Holdings Limited which, in turn, is owned by HSBC Holdings Plc.